 State of the Art Facilities

 “It is a new era for the sciences, a new horizon of opportunity.
-This beautiful glass-filled building will serve as the open door to discovery through collaboration across laboratories, universities and communities in Northeast Ohio and beyond.” -Beverly J. Warren, President, Kent State University
+This beautiful glass-filled building will serve as the open door to discovery through collaboration across laboratories, universities and communities in Northeast Ohio and beyond.” -Beverly J. Warren, Former President, Kent State University

 Located on Summit Street, just in front of the University Library and adjacent to the Student Green, the highly visible ISB will provide students and faculty with a cutting-edge facility that includes new instructional spaces, research labs and offices, study areas and common areas for student, faculty and community interaction and events.

 The ISB’s key theme of “science on display” will integrate the study of science into the very experience of walking through the building.
 With interactive science displays and transparent classroom walls, the facility will bring the study of science to life, engaging the minds and igniting the imaginations of its patrons while also embodying best practices for a green building.
 Given its prominent location on campus, the ISB will have a broad impact as it showcases and promotes science to diverse student populations as they pass through the building.

 Students will benefit from a 21st-century learning experience in three new instructional spaces within the ISB, including two teaching laboratories and an active learning classroom.
 The teaching laboratories, used for Biological Diversity and Biological Foundations courses, will serve a diverse range of students.
 Because these courses can substitute for Kent Core basic science classes, students from virtually the entire undergraduate student population will have the opportunity to leverage these modern, flexible laboratories to learn about the fundamentals of science.